Table of Contents

 1. Introduction

 A Partnership Firm registered under the Partnership Act, 1932 or operating based on an executed Partnership Deed must comply with legal provisions.
-The dissolution of a partnership firm refers to the closure of the business and the settlement of all accounts and liabilities.
+The dissolution of firm refers to the closure of the business and the settlement of all accounts and liabilities.

-2. Common Reasons for Dissolution of a Partnership Firm
+2. Common Reasons for Dissolution of Firm

 2.1 Non-Commencement of Business